-Name Displays the VLAN name.
-Ports Displays the ports which belongs to the corresponding VLAN.
-Description Displays the description of the VLAN.
 VLAN ID Displays the VLAN ID.
 Name Displays the VLAN name.
-Description Displays the description of the VLAN.
 Ports Displays the ports which belongs to the corresponding VLAN.
 Description Displays the description of the VLAN.

 The VLAN list contains all the VLANs existing in the router.
 Some of them are manually created by the user, and can be edited or deleted.
 Some are automatically created and referenced by the router for some special scenarios like IPTV or management VLAN, and you cannot edit or delete these VLANs.